-The subject of the study was to develop a neural model for the identification of mechanical damage in maize caryopses based on digital photographs.
-The author has selected a set of features that distinguish between damaged and healthy caryopses.
-The study has produced an artificial neural network of a multilayer perceptron type whose identification capacity approximates that of a human.
+The subject of the project was to develop a neural model for the identification of selected mechanical damage to maize caryopses on the basis of digital photographs.
+The author has selected a set of features that distinguish damaged and healthy caryopses.
+As a result of this study it has been obtained an artificial neural network of a multilayer perceptron type whose identification capacity is near of the human's one.

-NEURONOWA ANALIZA OBRAZU W PROCESIE IDENTYFIKACJI MECHANICZNYCH USZKODZEŃ ZIARNIAKÓW
+NEURONOWA ANALIZA OBRAZU W PROCESIE IDENTYFIKACJI MECHANICZNYCH USZKODZEŃ WYBRANYCH ZIARNIAKÓW KUKURYDZY